Rasel1435/Image-Classification-Human-Face-Recognition/README.md

-# Image-Classification
+# Image Classification Human Face Recognition
-I am beginning an end-to-end machine learning project or data science project for sports celebrity image classification.
+I am beginning an end-to-end machine learning project or data science project for sports celebrity image classification and human face recognition.
 During this project, I will give you a feel of how projects are executed in big companies in a typical corporate environment.
 We will try to classify an image of my favorite 5 sportspeople.

 ## Technologies used in this project,
 1. Python